Ken Ono: Research

-A framework for the Rogers–Ramanujan identities

 In 2014, a joint paper by Michael J. Griffin, Ono, and S. Ole Warnaar provided a framework for the Rogers–Ramanujan identities and their arithmetic properties, solving a long-standing mystery stemming from the work of Ramanujan.
 The findings yield new formulas for algebraic numbers.
 Their work was ranked 15th among the top 100 stories of 2014 in science by Discover magazine.

-Proof of the umbral moonshine conjecture

-In a joint paper co-authored with John Duncan and Michael Griffin, Ono helped prove the umbral moonshine conjecture.
+In a 2015 joint paper co-authored with John Duncan and Michael Griffin, Ono helped prove the umbral moonshine conjecture.
 This conjecture was formulated by Miranda Cheng, John Duncan, and Jeff Harvey, and is a generalization of the monstrous moonshine conjecture proved by Richard Borcherds.

-Work on the Riemann Hypothesis

-In May 2019, Ono published a joint paper (co-authored with Don Zagier and two former students) in the Proceedings of the National Academy of Sciences on the Riemann Hypothesis.
-Their work proves a large portion of the Jensen-Polya criterion for the Riemann Hypothesis.
-However, the Riemann Hypothesis remains unsolved.
+In May 2019, Ono published a joint paper (co-authored with Don Zagier and two former students) in the Proceedings of the National Academy of Sciences on the Riemann hypothesis.
+Their work proves a large portion of the Jensen-Polya criterion for the Riemann hypothesis.
+However, the Riemann hypothesis remains unsolved.
 Their work also establishes the Gaussian Unitary Ensemble random matrix condition in derivative aspect for the derivatives of the Riemann Xi function.

-Advising National Champion and Olympic Swimmers
+In 2024, he published (co-authored with William Craig and Jan-Willem van Ittersum) a groundbreaking paper which proves a new, unexpected way to identify prime numbers using the properties of integer partitions.
+In 2025 he was nominated for the Cozzarelli Prize.

-Since 2016, Ono has been using mathematical analysis and modeling to advise elite competitive swimmers including 2020 Tokyo Olympic medalists Kate Douglass, Cate DeLoof, Paige Madden, Alex Walsh, Emma Weyant and Andrew Wilson.
+Beginning in 2016, Ono has used mathematical analysis and modeling to advise elite competitive swimmers, including participants in the 2020 and 2024 Olympians.

-Media work
+Media

+Ono wrote, with Amir Aczel as coauthor, an autobiography, emphasizing the inspiration he gained from Ramanujan's mathematical research.

-He was an Associate Producer and the mathematical consultant for the movie The Man Who Knew Infinity, which starred Jeremy Irons and Dev Patel, based on Ramanujan's biography written by Robert Kanigel.
+Ono was an Associate Producer and the mathematical consultant for the movie The Man Who Knew Infinity, which starred Jeremy Irons and Dev Patel, based on Ramanujan's biography written by Robert Kanigel.

-He featured in a 2022 Super Bowl commercial for Miller Lite beer.
+He starred in a 2022 Super Bowl commercial for Miller Lite beer.
 He is on the Board of Directors of the Infinity Arts Foundation.

 Personal life

-From 2012 to 2014, Ono has competed in World Triathlon Cross Championships events while representing the United States.
+From 2012 to 2014, Ono has competed in World Triathlon Cross Championships events, representing the United States.